matthieugomez/benchmark-stata-r/README.md

 # Benchmarks

 ## Results
 This page compares the speed of R and Stata for typical data analysis.
 Instructions are runned on randomly generated datasets of with 10 millions observations.
-For each data operation, I try to use the fatest command available in each language.
+I try to use the fastest command available in each language.
 In particular, I use [gtools](https://github.com/mcaceresb/stata-gtools) in Stata.
 I use [data.table](https://github.com/Rdatatable/data.table), [fst](https://github.com/fstpackage/fst), and [fixest](https://github.com/lrberge/fixest/) in R.

 <img class = "img-responsive"  src="/output/1e7.png" />